-Data are filtered and analyzed to identify sequence variants, repeat expansions of select genes, homozygous loss of SMNI exon 8 (Spinal Muscular Atrophy), and most deletions and duplications greater than 1 kb in size.
-Screening for disease associated repeat expansions is included for the following genes: AR, ARX (PAI only), ATNI, ATXNI, ATXNI,

-(with methylation status for alleles with >150 repeats), FXN, HOXD13, PABPN1, and PHOX2B (see table below for more details).
+Data are filtered and analyzed to identify sequence variants, repeat expansions of select genes, homozygous loss of SMN1 exon 8 (Spinal Muscular Atrophy), and most deletions and duplications greater than 1 kb in size.
+Screening for disease associated repeat expansions is included for the following genes: AR, ARX (PA1 only), ATN1, ATXN1, ATXN2, ATXN3, ATXN7, ATXN8/ATXN8OS, C9orf72, CACNA1A, CNBP, DMPK, FMR1 (with methylation status for alleles with >150 repeats), FXN, HOXD13, PABPN1, and PHOX2B (see table below for more details).
 Unless otherwise reported, the proband is considered screen negative for these non-sequencing variants; however, if a high clinical suspicion of any of these disorders is present, gene/disease specific diagnostic testing should be considered.

-Reportable variants include pathogenic and likely pathogenic variants related to the reported phenotype.
-Variants of uncertain significance, likely benign and benign variants, and pathogenic or likely pathogenic variants not associated with the reported phenotype, if present, are not routinely reported.
+Reportable variants include pathogenic, likely pathogenic, and variants of uncertain significance; likely benign and benign variants, if present, are not routinely reported.
+Carrier status for the proband is not reported unless associated with the provided phenotype.
 Reported variants are confirmed by an appropriate orthogonal method in the proband and, if submitted, in selected relatives as necessary.

 Sequence variants are reported according to the Human Genome Variation Society (HGVS) guidelines.
 Copy number variants are reported based on the probe coordinates, the coordinates of the exons involved, or precise breakpoints when known.
 Repeat expansions are reported with an accuracy of +/- 2 repeats for alleles that contain up to 150 total nucleotides (e.g., 50 triplet repeats or 25 hexanucleotide repeats) and +/- 5 repeats for alleles that contain >150 nucleotides.
 The exact number of repeats cannot be determined for very large alleles, which will be reported as "greater than" a gene-specific threshold.
-Available evidence for variant classification may change over time and reported variant(s) may be reclassified according to the ACMG/AMP Standards and Guidelines, which may lead to issuing a revised report.
+Available evidence for variant classification may change over time and reported variant(s) may be reclassified according to the ACMG/AMP Standards and Guidelines (PMID: 25741868), which may lead to issuing a revised report.